GlennColpaert/nbiot_dev_sim/README.md

-# nbiot-gw
+# nbiot-dev_sim

 Simple command line app to:
 * send UDP messages to an UDP server
-* receive UDP messages from another UDP end point
+* receive UDP/CoAP messages from a server

 # Disclaimer